DeanFeldman/Ubuntu-Health/README.md

 PORT=8080
 ```

 Depending on the final configuration, some variable names may differ slightly.
-Use the submitted Word document as the source for the final secret values.
+Use the submitted document as the source for the final secret values.

 ### 4. Start the backend